pojntfx/uni-itsec-notes/docs/main.md

   - **Shift Rows**: Cyclic shifting of rows
   - **Min Columns**: Multiplication of state elements with a fixed 4x4 matrix M

-### Modes of Operation for Block Ciphers
+### Modes of Operation for Block Cyphers

-- Objective: Encrypt multiple plaintext blocks with the same block cipher
+- Objective: Encrypt multiple plaintext blocks with the same block cypher
 - Straightforward solution: blockwise encryption ("Electronic Codebook Mode")
 - Problem: Patterns in the distribution of plaintext blocks remain visible

-### Cipher Block Chaining (CBC)
+### Cypher Block Chaining (CBC)

 - Avoids telltale patterns in ciphertext
 - Decryption fails if a data block is missing or corrupted